The Players Club (soundtrack)

 The Players Club: Music From and Inspired by the New Line Cinema Motion Picture is the soundtrack to Ice Cube's 1998 film The Players Club.
-It was released on March 17, 1998 through Heavyweight Records/A&M Records and consists of hip hop and contemporary R&B music.
+It was released on March 17, 1998, through Heavyweight Records, Epic Records and Sony Music Soundtrax and consists of hip hop and contemporary R&B music.
 The album features songs from the film's star, Ice Cube, as well as Mr. Short Khop, Brownstone, Changing Faces, Dalvin DeGrate, DJ Spinderella, DMX, Jay-Z, Kurupt, Lil' Mo, Mack 10, Master P, Memphis Bleek, Mia X, Pressha, Public Announcement, Sauce Money, Scarface and more.

 The soundtrack made it to number 10 on the Billboard 200 and number 2 on the Top R&B/Hip-Hop Albums chart in the United States.